uctb/UCTB/docs/sphinx/md_file/all_results.md

 - GAL (Graph Attention Layer):
   [Veličković, P., Cucurull, G., Casanova, A., Romero, A., Lio, P., & Bengio, Y. (2017).
 Graph attention networks](https://arxiv.org/pdf/1710.10903.pdf)

+We conducted experiments on the following datasets at the granularity of 15 minutes, 30 minutes and 60 minutes respectively.
 Our running code and detailed parameter settings can be found in [Experiment Setting](./all_results.html#experiment-setting-on-different-datasets).

 ## Results on Bike